 Starting HIV Treatment

 The next step is for you and your health care provider to choose a drug regimen.
-Currently, there are 32 drugs approved for HIV treatment.
-They are grouped into five classes:
+Currently, there are over 30 drugs approved for HIV treatment.
+They are grouped into six classes:

 There are many ways to combine the drugs, but experts recommend that people who have never taken HIV drugs before start with one of the following combinations:

-In addition, if you become resistant to one drug, you become resistant to other drugs in the same class.
+In addition, if you become resistant to one drug, you can become resistant to other drugs in the same class more easily.
 This is known as cross-resistance.
-The more drugs you are resistant to, the fewer treatment choices you have.
+The more drugs to which you are resistant, the fewer treatment choices you have.

 Before starting HIV treatment, it is important that your health care provider do a resistance test to find out if you have drug-resistant HIV.
 This helps determine which drugs might work best for you.
 The US treatment guidelines recommend resistance tests for: